dominicgan/react-todos/README.md

 1. Clone repository
 2. run `npm install` to get project dependencies
-3. To run dev server, do `npm run dev`
+3. To run dev, do `npm run dev`
-4. Or to run production server, do `npm run serve`
+4. Or to run prod build, do `npm run serve`
+5. Upon starting prod build, you may visit http://localhost:5000/ to view the app.

 ### Prerequisites